angelum/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-Before processing the data it is recommended that the "activity.csv" and "PA1_template.Rmd" files are in the working directory.
+Before processing the data it is recommended to put the "activity.csv" and "PA1_template.Rmd" files  in the working directory.

 ## Loading and preprocessing the data